xiejiangzhi/model_renderer/README.md

 Simple 3D Model Renderer
 ========================

-A simple 3D model renderer for Love2D 11.3.
+A simple 3D scene renderer for Love2D 11.3.
 Support simple lighting.
+Its goal is only to render 3d models or scenes.

 ## Example